riasvdv/statamic-button-box/README.md

 - label - This is show when neither an icon or an image is present
 - value - The value that you'll use in your templates
-- image - An image
+- image - The full url to your image
 - icon - A [FontAwesome Free](https://fontawesome.com/icons?d=gallery&m=free) icon

 ```yaml